 Considers the Effects (and Side Effects)

-The idea of creating a social network that connects billions of people is a noble and amazing idea.
-Design for well-being however must be honest about it’s effects and side-effects.
+Creating a social network that connects billions of people is a noble idea.
+Design for wellbeing, however, must be honest about its effects and side-effects.
 For example, social networks are supposed to promote social relationships but a lot of time they increase depression and the feeling of isolation.
-The problem might not be the concept itself but the way it is designed.
-A process designed for well-being recognizes if these sort of problems occur and adapts accordingly.
+The problem might not lie in the concept itself, but rather in the way it is designed.
+A process designed for wellbeing recognizes if these sort of problems occur and adapts accordingly.

 Stimulates Positive Behavior

-Music for example is something that people actively enjoy but it also has shown to bring people closer together and facilitates more conversation between people which is one of the strongest influences on mental health.
-Design for well-being recognized this unconscious impact and uses it to form positive behaviors and practices.
+Music, for example, is something that people actively enjoy, but it also has been shown to bring people closer together and facilitate more conversation between people, which is one of the strongest influences on mental health.
+Design for wellbeing recognized this unconscious impact and uses it to form positive behaviors and practices.

 Studies show that we check our phones up to 150 times a day— the same phone you might currently be holding.
 At Senic, we love technology but we believe it should be less of a distraction and more like your favorite piece of furniture.

-Now, we’re launching a new product that will make the light, sound, textures, objects and conversations in your home a true expression of you.
-To bring together design, electronics and software, we had to do a lot of research together with psychologists, engineers, designers, and developers.
+That's why we've built COVI –a new product that will make the light, sound, textures, objects and conversations in your home a true expression of you.
+To bring together design, electronics and software, we had to do a lot of research with psychologists, engineers, designers, and developers.
 This was no easy task — but developing smart home technologies that care about the wellbeing of the user is our greatest mission.

 Would you like to read more content like this?
 Subscribe to our newsletter below.